ArctosDB/documentation-wiki/_how_to/How-to-Create-Taxa.markdown

 ![image](https://user-images.githubusercontent.com/15368365/56134368-abbd3300-5f4b-11e9-82aa-ac47edfe5139.png)

 Select the preferred webservice and click [Clone Classification].
-Note that the Author is a non-classification term and will not upload.
+Note that the Author is classification metadata and will not upload.
 It is recommended that you copy it from the source and paste it into the next screen.

 ![image](https://user-images.githubusercontent.com/15368365/56134403-c1caf380-5f4b-11e9-9da2-d4dcc43a60d6.png)